 The narrow island has a spine of high mountains running from east to west.
 These continuous range of mountains and the island itself are the result of the nearby plate subduction zone.
 The Indo Australian tectonic plate is sinking beneath the Eurasian plate which creates the Indonesian part of the “Ring of Fire”.
 With subduction comes the creation of volcanoes and Flores has no shortage of those!
 There are 11 active and many extinct volcanoes in Flores.
 They range in form and shape from the classic pyramid shape to a more flat topped variety.
 What they all share in common is a wonderful green jungle landscape.
 For content creation, there is nothing more beautiful than the early morning light on a mountain with mist rising from the trees.
 Flores offers these landscapes from one end of the island to the other.

 With a mix of volcanoes, ancient houses, beautiful jungles, and and ancient and thriving culture, Flores island offers endless opportunities for the film maker.
 Knowing where and when to go is also important.
 We can help aspiring film crews to organize their trip to this beautiful and little known territory.
-Please get in touch with us if you are considering a new location to create a stunning travel film.

 Although it’s often used in many productions, from BBC documentaries to feature films, underwater filming is a mystery to many.
 There are many forms of underwater filming, from shallow bath tub shots to deep sea cinematography.
 Each of these disciplines requires both the necessary skillset as well as the right equipment.
 In this article we will discuss the tools that are needed to film on scuba.